1A3Dev/REPO-LobbyImprovements/README.md

 ### Features

+> If a feature isn't prefixed with [Host] or [Everyone] then it's client side

 - Chat
-  - Added some chat commands (scroll down to view the full list)
+  - Added some chat commands (the list is further down)
   - Enabled pasting into chat input
   - Enabled chat input in singleplayer
 - Fast Startup